aedobbyn/multicolor/README.md

 The text supplied will be divided into even(ish) chunks of those colors when **`recycle_chars`** is false.
-If it’s true, each color will apply to a single character, and the `colors` vector will be recycled over the lenght of the input string supplied.
+If it’s true, each color will apply to a single character, and the `colors` vector will be recycled over the length of the input string supplied.

 Any character vector of R colors or hex values are fair game.